syyunn/import-penetration-and-protection/README.md

     - Observations: 107
 <img src="./econometric_model.png" width="500">

-- I is for organized sector
+- I is for organized sector (Measured by "exisitence" of the PAC contribution)
 - e is for import elasticity
 - t is for protection
 - X/M Inverse penetraion ratio where X is export and M is import